-The SnapShot key in the lower left portion of the monitor causes storage of the last 36 seconds of monitor data.
+The SnapShot key in the lower left portion of PC-sam's main monitor display causes storage of the last 36 seconds of monitor data.
 All data transmitted to the PC during the last 36 seconds is stored not just displayed data.
 Parameter values set by the PC (e.g. slew rates for R-wave detection, blanking time, gating selections, etc.) are stored once, at the time the SnapShot key was clicked.

-Data files can be viewed by double clicking SnapView on the desktop.
+Data files can be viewed by selecting the SnapView option after launching PC-sam.
 Options exist to allow the entire file to be played back or to view the last few seconds of data.
 Most features available in PC-sam are also available in SnapView.
-For example sweep rates and amplitudes can be adjusted while viewing the files and the keys are active to display windows with associated parameter values.
-(Refer to Chapter 10).
+For example, sweep rates and amplitudes can be adjusted while viewing the files and the keys are active to display windows with associated parameter values.
+(Refer to Chapter 8).